ni-kismet/engineering-flot/API.md

     Returns the canvas used for drawing in case you need to hack on it yourself.
 You'll probably need to get the plot offset too.

+  - getSurface()

+    Returns a wrapper over a canvas element that offers additional support for measuring and writing text.
+See the CanvasWrapper plugin.

   - getPlotOffset()

     Gets the offset that the grid has within the canvas as an object